youpengl/youpengl.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2023-8-17 21:00:00-0400
+date: 2023-10-11 17:00:00-0400
 inline: true
 related_posts: false
 ---

-We have already released the initial PyTorch version of [FedCHAR](https://github.com/youpengl/FedCHAR) (originally developed in TensorFlow).
+I am honored to be the recipient of the **National Scholarship** (the highest student honor in China), Ministry of Education of China, 2023!